 When I first tried Terrapin Ridge Farms’ Hot Pepper Bacon Jam, I knew it would pair perfectly with an ooey-gooey Baked Brie.
 But with the Super Bowl coming up, I have to remember that football fans will be screaming and hopping off the couch play after play, paying little to no attention to their surroundings (WERE BOTH FEET IN!?
 WERE BOTH FEET IN!!!???
 OH SH*T!
 Sorry dude, ruined your carpet).
 The food needs to be finger-friendly, bite-sized, and packed with flavor.
 And thus, Baked Brie Croissants with Bacon Jam is born!

 This smokey bacon spread will also jazz up those classic Jalapeño Poppers, Chicken Wings, or Sliders.
-Find more recipes and information on Bacon Jam then create your own Game Day appetizer!
+Find more recipes and information on Bacon Jam and create your own Game Day appetizer!

 ~*~ BAKED BRIE CROISSANTS WITH BACON JAM ~*~